New Oxford United Stadium: 2024 – Adapting

-2025 - Resistance and breakthrough
+2025 – Resistance and breakthrough

 In April 2025, whilst featuring on a podcast hosted by BBC Radio Oxford known as 'The Dub', the club's CEO, Tim Williams, was quoted as saying, "if we don't have a stadium, we don't have a football club".
 Three months later, on 3 July, an important planning hearing was held as Oxford's future hung in the balance.
 Ahead of the hearing, the club wrote an open letter to locals to highlight the benefits that the new stadium would bring to the area.

 Another hearing with Cherwell District Council was set to be held on 31 July, but this was delayed after a decision was made in mid-July by Natural England to designate a woodland nearby to both the initial and new stadium site as ancient, and therefore protected by law.
 However, on 25 July, Natural England eventually concluded that the area was, in fact, not ancient woodland as it did not appear any on maps of Oxfordshire from the 18th and 19th centuries.

-On 6 August, planners from Cherwell District Council recommended the stadium for approval prior to the rescheduled hearing the following week.
+On 6 August, planners from Cherwell District Council recommended the stadium for approval ahead of the rescheduled hearing the following week.
 According to BBC News, they were quoted as saying that there were "very special circumstances" to justify the stadium's construction at the Triangle.
 On 14 August, the new stadium's planning application was approved by Cherwell District Council, after a final hearing that lasted four hours.

+Final approval of the club's plans followed in February 2026.
+A Section 106 agreement required the club to pay at least £5.1m towards local infrastructure projects including improvements at Oxford Parkway station, reopening the Cowley Branch Line (with new stations at Cowley and Littlemore), and investments in bus services and a "mobility hub".

+2026 – Threat of a Judicial Review

+In April 2026, the campaign group Friends of Stratfield Brake (FoSB) officially filed a claim in the High Court seeking a Judicial Review of Cherwell District Council's planning approval, citing non-compliance with Green Belt policy, flawed traffic reports and concerns that nearby woodland might be Ancient Woodland.
+In July 2026, the High Court ruled that the grounds for granting a Judicial Review were not reasonably arguable and refused permission.
+FoSB subsequently submitted an Oral Renewal Application which was heard at the Royal Courts of Justice on 24 September 2026, where High Court Judge Mr Justice Johnson upheld the refusal and concluded that the claimant's case was "unarguable", effectively ending the legal challenge in the High Court.